-- Personal business such as hair appointments, tanning appointments, haircuts, buying groceries, etc. are to be done before and after school hours. - No student may leave the building during school hours unless authorized in writing by the Dean of Students or Principal. - Students must check out through the office if they need to leave the building during the school day. - Parents should contact the office to locate their child rather than messaging on the student's personal phone as this is a distraction to the learning process in the classroom. - Parking on the north side of the building is reserved for staff.
+- Once a student enters the building from the bus or after 8:00 am, they may not leave during school hours unless authorized by the Dean of Students or Principal. - Personal business such as hair appointments, tanning appointments, haircuts, buying groceries, etc. are to be done before and after school hours. - Students must check out through the office if they need to leave the building during the school day. - Parents should contact the office to locate their child rather than messaging on the student's personal phone as this is a distraction to the learning process in the classroom. - Parking on the north side of the building is reserved for staff.
 Students are encouraged to park in the south parking lot. - Students are not allowed to sit or be inside of a parked vehicle for any reason during the school day.
 Office permission must be obtained to leave the building and go inside of a vehicle at any time during the school day this includes the lunch period. - Students given passes by teachers to run errands must come to the office and have the pass signed by the Dean of Students, Principal or office personnel.
 Students must sign out and sign in at the school office. - Parental permission, by way of a phone call or note, will be required before a pupil may attend a funeral, wedding, mass, etc.